Syed Mujtaba Ali: Early life and education

-Ali was born on 13 September 1904 to a Bengali Muslim family in Karimganj, Sylhet district, British Raj.
+Syed Mujtaba Ali Khandakar was born on 13 September 1904 to a Bengali Muslim Syed family of Khandakars in Karimganj, Sylhet district, British Raj.
 His father, Khan Bahadur Syed Sikander Ali, was a sub-registrar.
-He traced his paternal descent to Shah Ahmed Mutawakkil, a local holy man and a Syed of Taraf, though apparently unrelated to Taraf's ruling Syed dynasty.
+He traced his paternal descent to Shah Syed Ahmed Mutawakkil, a Sufi Pir and a Syed of Taraf, though apparently unrelated to Taraf's ruling Syed dynasty.
 Ali's mother, Amatul Mannan Khatun, belonged to the Chowdhuries of Kala and Bahadurpur, an Islamised branch of the Pal family of Panchakhanda.
+His paternal family's ancestral home is Khandakar Bari in Uttarsur Village of Bahubal Upazila of Habiganj District.
 Mujtaba was the youngest of three brothers, one of whom being the writer Syed Murtaza Ali.

-Mujtaba Ali passed the matriculation exam from Sylhet Government Pilot High School though was said to have not passed his intermediate exam from MC College.
+Ali completed his matriculation at Sylhet Government Pilot High School but reportedly did not pass his intermediate examination from MC College.
 In 1919 when Rabindranath Tagore was visiting Sylhet, Mujtaba Ali met Tagore who had great influence on Mujtaba Ali's writings.
-Later, in 1921 Mujtaba joined the Indian freedom struggle and left his school in Sylhet.
+Later, in 1921 Mujtaba joined the Indian freedom struggle and left his school in Sylhet after some Hindu students were punished from taking flowers from the District Commissioners house for Puja.
 In the same year 1921, he went to Visva-Bharati University in Santiniketan and graduated in 1926 with B.A. degree.
 He was among the first graduates of the Visva-Bharati.
 He studied for a brief period in Aligarh Muslim University.
+Later, he moved to Kabul to work in the Education Department (1927–1929) as a professor.
+He left Afghanistan following Habibullāh Kalakāni taking control of Kabul during the Afghan Civil War (1928–1929).
+His name was struck off the evacuation list by Francis Humphrys, first British Minister to the Amir of Afghanistan, Amānullāh Khān, after he criticized the airlifting of Europeans before British Indian citizens.

-Later, he moved to Kabul to work in the education department (1927–1929) as a professor.
-From 1929 to 1932 he went to Germany with Wilhelm Humboldt scholarship and studied at the universities in Berlin and later in Bonn.
+From 1929 to 1932, Ali went to Germany with the Wilhelm Humboldt scholarship and studied at the universities in Berlin and later in Bonn.
 He earned his PhD from the University of Bonn with a dissertation on comparative religious studies on Khojas in 1932.

 Career

-Ali then studied at the Al-Azhar University in Cairo during 1934–1935.
-He taught at colleges in Baroda (1936–1944) and Bogra (1949).
-He briefly lived in East Pakistan before moving back to India in 1949.
-After a brief stint at Calcutta University in 1950, he became Secretary of the Indian Council for Cultural Relations and editor of its Arabic journal Thaqafatul Hind.
-From 1952 to 1956 he worked for All India Radio at New Delhi, Cuttack and Patna.
-He then joined the faculty of Visva-Bharati University (1956–1964) as professor of German language and later of Islamic Culture.
-He lived in Calcutta till early 1972.
-Following the Liberation of Bangladesh, he moved with his family to Dhaka and lived there till his death in 1974.